 This is something you may need to consider during the course of your claim.
 You can either accept a once and for all payment where you would not be able to return to court if you went on to develop any other asbestos related condition, or;

 You can accept much lower payment but with a right to return to court should you develop a further asbestos related condition in the future.
+This is known as a provisional settlement.
 Our chosen medical expert will report on the likelihood of developing a further condition.

 Which decision to follow depends on the circumstances of each case.
-It is a decision you will ultimately have to make, we will explain fully the advantages and disadvantages of each decision.
+It is a decision you will ultimately have to make but we will explain fully the advantages and disadvantages of each decision.

 “ Thank you to Steven [Evans] for his kindness, patience, efficiency and professionalism throughout this process.
 I didn’t think my dad would cope well with the requirements but Steven’s calm nature and knowledge made a fairly grim situation much easier to bear.
 We contacted other solicitors at the start of this process, and their hard-sell approach was dreadful – thank goodness for you and your team! ”